ChordPro/chordpro/docs/content/ChordPro-Install-on-MacOS.md

 # Installation on MacOS

-Modern versions of MacOS come with a pre-installed version of Perl that is capable of running the command line version of ChordPro.
+There are currently no reports that ChordPro can be successfully built using the pre-installed version of Perl that comes with MacOS.

+The command line version of ChordPro can be built with HomeBrew Perl.
-It is currently not possible (well, not easy) to run the GUI version.
+It is currently not possible (well, not easy) to build the GUI version.

+Unless you are a seasoned MacOS Perl developer, please use the [binary install kit]({{< relref
+"Install-MacOS-Native" >}}).
-To run the GUI version please use the [binary install]({{< relref "Install-MacOS-Native" >}}).
-Note that the binary install includes both the GUI and the command line version of ChordPro.
+This kit includes both the GUI and the command line version of ChordPro.

+## Using HomeBrew

+Still here?

 To install the command line version of ChordPro, open a command terminal window and type